Plemons-Stinnett-Phillips Consolidated Independent School District

 Plemons-Stinnett-Phillips Consolidated Independent School District is a public school district based in Stinnett, Texas (USA).

-It operates three schools, and it's mascot is the Comanche.
+It operates three schools, and its mascot is the Comanche.

 History

-The consolidation of the Plemons, Stinnett, and phillips independent school districts into PSPCISD was effective July 1, 1987.
+The consolidation of the Plemons, Stinnett, and Phillips independent school districts into PSPCISD was effective July 1, 1987.
 Each of the predecessor school districts had its own mascot, and the "Comanches" was chosen as the mascot for the unified district.